 All members of the Carnegie Mellon community, including faculty, staff, students, contractors, and volunteers, are expected to act in accordance with this policy.

-A registration form must be submitted for each program, course, or activity involving minors.
+A registration form must be submitted for each program, course, or activity involving minors at least 30 days prior to the start date.
 Programs, courses, or activities that operate periodically must register annually.
 All programs, activities and courses involving minors must register with Child Protection Operations before beginning interactions with minors.
 Registration is required on an annual basis; however, the addition of new volunteers and/or university employees should be reported to Child Protection Operations as changes occur.
-If you have questions about the registration process, please send a message to email@example.com.
+If you have questions about the registration process, please send a message to firstname.lastname@example.org.